Introducing Purchase Perks! Save $1,000 on closing costs when you purchase with us.

 VA jumbo loans require standard property and appraisal requirements.
 Additionally, the home must be a primary residence and it must pass basic inspections including for pests.

-Although the VA doesn’t set a minimum FICO credit score to qualify, lenders can set their own individual requirements.
+Although the VA doesn’t set a minimum credit score to qualify, lenders can set their own individual requirements.
 During the qualification process lenders will also look at your debt-to-income ratio (DTI).
 This is a comparison of the minimum monthly payments on your revolving and installment debts to your monthly income.
 VA loans often allow you to qualify with a slightly higher DTI ratio than you could with standard loan options.

 You can find additional information on VA Loan requirements here.